 What is a paraphrase?

-Paraphrases are generally as long, and sometimes longer, than the original text.
+To paraphrase is to restate someone else’s writing in your own words at the same level of detail and often the same overall length of the original work.
 In a paraphrase, you use your own words to explain the specific points another writer has made.
 If the original text refers to an idea or term discussed earlier in the text, your paraphrase may also need to explain or define that idea.
 You may also need to interpret specific terms made by the writer in the original text.

 Be careful not to add information or commentary that isn’t part of the original passage in the midst of your paraphrase.
 You don’t want to add to or take away from the meaning of the passage you are paraphrasing.
 Save your comments and analysis until after you have finished your paraphrased and cited it appropriately.